-SIG Sauer’s .357 Magnum
+SIG Sauer’s .357 Magnum Ammo

-The V-Crown bullet deserves some description.
-Designed to meet or exceed the FBI’s rigorous testing protocols for law enforcement defensive ammunition, the V-Crown features some specially engineered features to ensure excellent performance.
-Starting from the top, the V-Crown’s V-shaped jacket skives and scores help provide controlled, uniform expansion.
+The V-Crown bullet topping the .357 Magnum round deserves some description.
+It is designed to meet or exceed the FBI’s rigorous testing protocols for law enforcement defensive ammunition and features some special engineering to ensure excellent performance.
+Starting from the top, its V-shaped jacket skives and scores help provide controlled, uniform expansion.
 Beneath the V-Crown is the stacked hollow-point bullet with an additional hollow-point cavity.
 Toward the base of the bullet is a unique toothed cannelure which ensures maximum weight retention and terminal expansion.
 If this sounds complicated, it is — and there’s a reason for it.

-Differences Between .357 Magnum and .38 Special Loads
+Differences Between .357 Magnum and .38 Special

 Although both the .357 Magnum and .38 Special loads are topped off with a 125-grain V-Crown bullet, those bullets aren’t exactly the same.
 The cavity of the .38 Special’s bullet is wider and deeper than the .357 Magnum version.
 This is because of the velocity differential between the two rounds.

 The factory listed muzzle velocity for the .38 Special 125-grain V-Crown loading is 965 feet per second, with a resultant 258 foot-pounds of energy.
 The difference between the .38 Special and the .357 Magnum is significant.
 The 1,450 feet per second of the .357 produces 583 foot-pounds of energy.
 So if the .357 Magnum round was loaded with the .38 Special bullet (which is designed for optimum performance at some 485 feet per second less than the .357 Magnum produces), the impact results would be explosive, but penetration would be shallow—likely too shallow to reach vital structures within the average-sized human opponent.